 Feel your cat’s torso.
 You should be able to make out her spine and ribs clearly, without pressing too hard.

-5 Tips to Slim Down an Overweight Cat
+5 Tips to Help Your Cat Lose Weight

 1. Cut out the table scraps.

-3. Only feed your cat from her bowl so she can re-learn good eating habits.
+3. Only feed your cat from her bowl.

 4. Cut back on snacks and treats.

-If the above tactics don’t produce results within a month or two, schedule a visit to the vet to rule out underlying medical problems and help you figure out what and how much your cat should be eating.
+If the above tactics don’t produce results within a month or two, schedule a visit to the vet to test for an underlying medical problem, such as hypothyroidism, and discuss what and how much your cat should be eating.